The Mystery of History

 Volume III covers the time period of the Reformation.
 Although Hobar does a better than average job of trying to present the Catholic side of issues (e.g., indulgences), the content is strongly Protestant.

-I think this combination of self-contained history and multi-sensory activities should really appeal to many homeschooling families.
+This combination of self-contained history and multi-sensory activities should be very appealing to many homeschooling families.

 - Learning Styles: multisensory - suits most learning styles